Group schemes and local densities of ramified hermitian lattices in residue characteristic 2 Part I: The construction of the smooth model

-We also interpret these facts in terms of matrices as described below: \begin{itemize} \item[a)] If $i$ is odd, then $A_i=B_i$ and $W_i=X_i$ and so there is no contribution.
-Hence, we assume that $i$ is even for now. \item[b)] If $L_i$ is \textit{of type} $\textit{I}^o$, the diagonal $(i,i)$-block $g_{i,i}$ is of the form
+\item[(2)] $g$ stabilizes $A_i, B_i, W_i, X_i$ and induces the identity on $A_i/B_i$ and $W_i/X_i$.
+We also interpret these facts in terms of matrices as described below: \begin{itemize} \item[a)] If $i$ is odd or $L_i$ is \textit{of type II}, then $A_i=B_i$ and $W_i=X_i$ and so there is no contribution. \item[b)] If $L_i$ is \textit{of type} $\textit{I}^o$, the diagonal $(i,i)$-block $g_{i,i}$ is of the form

 where $s_i$ is an $(n_i-1) \times (n_i-1)-$matrix, etc. \item[c)] If $L_i$ is \textit{of type} $\textit{I}^e$, the diagonal $(i,i)$-block $g_{i,i}$ is of the form

 where $s_i$ is an $(n_i-2) \times (n_i-2)-$matrix, etc. \end{itemize} \end{enumerate}